 WHY do I involve animals in my practice?

 Back in graduate school I clearly remember thinking, as I learned about the three ‘Person Centred’ conditions required for therapeutic growth to arise, “that’s what I experience with my horses!”
 And this is what I aim to share with my clients:

 While I aspire to offer these to my clients myself, I invariably fall short.
 And then there are the clients who are simply too wounded and defended to believe and accept my offering.
 But very often those clients can accept and believe it, that ‘invitation to exist in my presence, just the way you are’, from one of my animals.
 This is what I believe creates the context for counselling and helps keep it safe and therapeutic for my clients.
 Building upon this foundation the animals provide me with a multitude of opportunities, similar to the examples I shared above, to discuss things indirectly through the animals’ stories and experiences, to explore things experientially with the animals, and to come into the here and now, where our animals spend their lives, and where healing and growth is most likely to arise.

 Incorporating animals into your life and work can clearly take many different forms and offer new opportunities for both you and your clients.
 While there are many important considerations, including getting the right training for your team and ensuring the wellbeing of your animal partners, the potential benefits to you and your clients are, in my opinion, well worth the investment.

-If you have any what, why, who or any others questions, that I have not answered for you here, I invite you to e-mail me at email@example.com or come to a workshop to find out more!
+If you have any what, why, who or any others questions, that I have not answered for you here, I invite you to e-mail me at firstname.lastname@example.org or sign up for one of our trainings to find out more!